Autism + Human Trafficking = Hooked

 This should help:

 Hooked is the romantic dramedy of a young man whose autism prevents him from recognizing that the woman of his dreams is, in fact, a prostitute.
-The film is respectful to those with autism as well as those working the streets.
+The film is respectful to those with autism as well as all individuals working the streets.
 The relationship between the two characters is sweet and heartwarming while shining a light on human trafficking in America.

 The Hooked film production is being sponsored by the 501(c)3non-profit, From the Heart Productions, so that any contributions, whether cash or non-cash, made toward Hooked are tax-deductible.
 From the Heart Productions has been dedicated to supporting world-changing films for over 23 years.